Joseph Kittinger: Prisoner of War Medal citation

+Colonel Joseph William Kittinger, Jr. (AFSN: AO-190919/FR-52808/AD-14329714), United States Air Force, was held as a Prisoner of War in North Vietnam from May 11, 1972 until his release on March 28, 1973.

 Later civilian career

-Kittinger retired from the air force as a colonel in 1978 and initially went to work for Martin Marietta (now Lockheed Martin) Corporation in Orlando, Florida.
+Kittinger retired from the Air Force as a colonel in 1978 and initially went to work for Martin Marietta (now Lockheed Martin) Corporation in Orlando, Florida.
 He later became vice president of flight operations for Rosie O'Grady's Flying Circus, part of the Rosie O'Grady's/Church Street Station entertainment complex in Orlando, prior to the parent company's dissolution.

 Still interested in ballooning, Kittinger set a world distance record for the AA-06 size class of gas balloons of 3,221.23 km in 1983.
 The record has since been broken.
 In 1984, he completed the first solo balloon crossing of the Atlantic in the 106,000 cuft Balloon of Peace, launched from Caribou, Maine, on September 14 and landing on September 18.
 The flight was organized by the Canadian promoter Gaetan Croteau.
 An official FAI world aerospace record, the 5,703.03 km flight is the longest gas balloon flight in the AA-10 size category.
 For the second time in his life, he was the subject of a story in National Geographic Magazine.

 Kittinger participated in the Gordon Bennett Cup in ballooning in 1989 (ranked third) and 1994 (ranked 12th).

 In the early 1990s, Kittinger helped NASA plan Charles "Nish" Bruce's project to break Kittinger's highest parachute jump record.
 The project was suspended in 1994.

 Joining the Red Bull Stratos project, Kittinger advised Felix Baumgartner on Baumgartner's October 14, 2012, free-fall from 128,100 ft.
 The project collected leading experts in the fields of aeronautics, medicine, and engineering to ensure its success.
 Kittinger served as CAPCOM (capsule communicator) for Baumgartner's jump, which broke Kittinger's altitude record set during Project Excelsior.

 In 2013, Kittinger helped balloonist Jonathan Trappe as he attempted to be the first to cross the Atlantic by cluster balloon.